-My humble opinion, when considering the saving on insurance, past used car vs new car experience and immediate saving on vehicle cost, used cars make sense.
+My humble opinion, when considering the saving on insurance, past used car vs new car experience and immediate saving on vehicle cost, used cars make sense the most.

 Thank you to my vehicle sources linked below.
 Although at these prices, the vehicles listed in this ad may be gone by the time you read this article, however I encourage you to investigate for yourself.
 Visit the car lots in this article or in your neighborhood and compare.
 For me, I will definitely get that sexy XC90 because it is just that awesome.
 Yes, it will be mine.
 Just not today, maybe used in 5 or so years.